Illuminator-team/Illuminator/docs/developer/software-architecture.md

 The **Illuminator CLI** is an appliccation implemented using [Typer](https://typer.tiangolo.com/), which provides a command line interface to run simulation locally, and parcially automates the deployment of the Illuminator in a Raspberry Pi cluster.
 The **Illuminator CLI** uses the **Scernario API** and the **Cluster PI** components to provide functionality.

-Finally, the **Cluster Pi** component consists of a set of tools for setting up the Illuminator to tha Raspberry Pi Cluster, where simulation scenarios will be run.
+Finally, the **Cluster Pi** component consists of a set of tools for setting up the Illuminator in a Raspberry Pi Cluster, where simulation scenarios can be run in a distributed mannern (e.i., each cluster node performs part of a simulation).

 ### Dashboard